abhikant-tnt/clinic_management_system/backend/README.md

 ### Architecture

-- **Local PostgreSQL**: Stores data for the current clinic.
-All operations read/write to this database first.
+- **PostgreSQL**: Centralized database server.
+All operations read/write directly to this database.
-- **Main Server PostgreSQL**: Centralized database that receives synced data from all clinics.
-Data is separated by `tenant_id`.
+- **Tenant ID**: Data is separated by `tenant_id` to keep each clinic's data isolated.
-- **Synchronization**: Data is automatically synced from Local → Main Server after create/update operations.

 ### Troubleshooting